macstadium/orka-integrations/GitLab/custom-executor.md

     **Note**: A template config file is available [here](template-config.md).
     For information about the location of the file and its contents, see the GitLab Runner [configuration page][config-page] and the Custom executor [configuration page][custom-config-page].
+7. Verify [jq][jq] is installed.
+For more information, see [jq][jq] page.
+8. Verify that the private SSH key for connecting to the ephemeral VM is present on the Runner machine under this path `/root/.ssh/id_rsa`.
+This key was created earlier during the Orka base image setup.

 ## GitLab CI/CD environment variables